 Student Health and Wellness

-Student Health and Wellness empower students through services, education, information and support utilizing a multicultural and student-centered wellness model that is essential for academic success.
+Student Health and Wellness empowers students through services, education, information and support utilizing a multicultural and student-centered wellness model that is essential for academic success.

 What is the Student Health Fee?

 The Student Health Fee is placed on student accounts Fall and Spring semester automatically for full-time undergraduate students with 9 or more credits.
-Additionally, the fee is applied each semester for graduate students taking 6 or more credits or those enrolled in the following graduate programs listed below.
+The fee is applied each semester for graduate students taking 6 or more credits enrolled in the following graduate programs listed below.